 History of Saint Barbara

-Because St. Barbara is identified by her famous stone tower with the three windows constructed at her request, she is regarded as the patron saint of architects, builders, and stone masons.
-For a resort such as Santa Barbara, renowned for its architecture past and present, and graced by miles of magnificent hand cut stone walls, the symbol of St. Barbara is wonderfully fitting.
+Because Saint Barbara is identified by her famous stone tower with the three windows constructed at her request, she is regarded as the patron saint of architects, builders, and stone masons.
+For a resort such as Santa Barbara, renowned for its architectural past and present, and graced by miles of magnificent hand-cut stone walls, the symbol of Saint Barbara is wonderfully fitting.

 Santa Barbara is unique among California cities in that its patron saint is regularly portrayed in community pageants for over one hundred years.
 Annually a representative from the Native Daughters of the Golden West, Reina Del Mar Parlor 126, an organization dedicated to the preservation of California history, selects a member to portray the Saint Barbara at various Old Spanish Days Fiesta activities.
-Saint Barbara makes appearances at La Fiesta Pequeña and Las Noches de Ronda as well as riding in El Desfile Histórico on a float that has been sponsored by the Native Daughters chapter since 1926.
+Saint Barbara makes appearances at La Fiesta Pequeña and Las Noches de Ronda as well as rides in El Desfile Histórico on a float sponsored by the Native Daughters Reina del Mar Parlor 126 since 1926.

 1926 Kate Ord Nelson